Max Meylor: Alabama Airborne

-After going undrafted in the 2022 NFL Draft, Meylor signed with the Alabama Airborne of the Major League Football (MLFB).
+After going undrafted in the 2022 NFL draft, Meylor signed with the Alabama Airborne of the Major League Football (MLFB).
 The league disbanded before they ever played a game.

 Green Bay Blizzard

 On October 20, 2022, Meylor signed with the Green Bay Blizzard of the Indoor Football League (IFL).

 Meylor made his debut for the Blizzard in the team's opening week 30–76 loss to the Frisco Fighters.
 He came in late in the second half in reserve for starter Ja'rome Johnson and finished the game going eight of nineteen for a team-leading 72 yards, one touchdown, and two interceptions.

+Arizona Rattlers

+On October 2, 2025, it was announced that Meylor had signed with the IFL's Arizona Rattlers for the 2026 season.

 Personal life

 Meylor is the son of Joen and Dave Meylor.
 He graduated from UW-Whitewater with a degree in business administration.